will-aleyegn/TOSCA-dev/README.md

 #### Capturing Images
 1. Start the camera stream
 2. Click **Capture** to take a photo
+3. If a patient is selected, the image will be saved to that patient's folder
-3. Save the captured image to a file or directly to the current patient/session
+4. You'll be prompted to add the image to the current treatment session

+## Data Organization

+- Patient data is stored in SQLite database (`data/tosca.db`)
+- Patient-specific files are organized in folders:
+  - `data/patients/{patient_id}/` - Base patient directory
+  - `data/patients/{patient_id}/images/` - Patient images

+- Image files include patient information in filenames
+- Treatment sessions are linked to patients and their images

 ## Directory Structure